SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/lwm2m.md

 <tr>
 <td style="text-align: left">securityInstanceOffset</td>
 <td style="text-align: left">Integer</td>
 <td style="text-align: left">The first instance to be used during bootstrap to which entries are written.
-"0" is default.
+Default is "0".
 If set e.g. to "3", the first instance will be three.</td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr">